Syed Husin Ali

-Dr Syed Husin Ali is a retired academic and politician who served as president of the left-wing Parti (Sosialis) Rakyat Malaysia.
-He is also a prominent political detainee, who was held for six years without trial under Malaysia's Internal Security Act, from 1974 to 1980.
+Syed Husin bin Ali (23 September 1936 – 29 June 2024) was a Malaysian academic and politician who served as president of the left-wing Parti (Sosialis) Rakyat Malaysia.
+He was also a prominent political detainee, who was held for six years without trial under Malaysia's Internal Security Act, from 1974 to 1980.
 Following the merger of Parti Rakyat Malaysia with Parti Keadilan Nasional, he held the position of deputy president of the merged entity Parti Keadilan Rakyat from 2003 to 2010.
 He also served two terms in Malaysia's Senate (the Dewan Negara) from 2009 to 2015.

 Background

 Syed Husin Ali was born in Batu Pahat, Johor, on 23 September 1936.
 Syed Husin Ali's parents were of royal lineage from the Indonesian Sultanate of Siak.

-He had three older step-siblings and three younger siblings including the activist/politician Syed Hamid Ali who was formerly head of PKR’s Batu Pahat division.
+He had three older stepsiblings and three younger siblings including the activist/politician Syed Hamid Ali who was formerly head of PKR’s Batu Pahat division.

-He completed his primary and secondary school education in Batu Pahat, before going on to obtain a B.A.
-Hons as well as an M.A. from the University of Malaya (UM) and a Ph.D.
+He completed his primary education at Batu Pahat High School and secondary school education in English College Johore Bahru, before going on to obtain a B.A.
+Hons. as well as an M.A. from the University of Malaya (UM) and a Ph.D.
 (Social Anthropology) from the London School of Economics and Political Science (LSE) in the 1960s.

 Author and academic

-As an author and academic Syed Husin has written and edited approximately 20 books.
+As an author and academic Syed Husin wrote and edited approximately 20 books.